Possible treatments for prostate cancer include:

 For men with metastatic prostate cancer, another form of radiation is sometimes used.
 This is called a radiopharmaceutical.
 This type of therapy involves injecting a substance into the vein that goes to sites of cancer.
 It then emits radiation at those locations to help kill the cancer cells.
 It is used for men with advanced prostate cancer.
 This is not used to treat localized prostate cancer.

 Hormone therapy involves drugs or surgical removal of the testicles.
 This stops the body from producing testosterone.
 Without testosterone, prostate cancer cells may die or grow more slowly.
-Sometimes, hormone therapy may be used instead of, before, during, or after radiation or surgery depending on the extent of cancer.
+Depending on the extent of cancer, hormone therapy may be used instead of, before, during, or after radiation or surgery.

 In men with advanced or metastatic prostate cancer, hormone therapy can be used to shrink the cancer and slow the growth of tumors.
 In men with early-stage prostate cancer, hormone therapy may help shrink tumors before and during radiation therapy.
 Hormone therapy can slow the growth of any cancer cells left behind after surgery or radiation therapy.
 It can also treat cancer that comes back after treatment.